 When you’re going through the emotions of the adoption process yourself, it can be overwhelming to always put on a brave face for younger children — but it’s crucially important.
 Just like you, your children will have conflicting emotions.
 Tell them it’s okay to be sad, but also remind them of the wonderful things that are awaiting their baby brother or sister because of this adoption decision.
 They will always be a big brother or sister and, depending on your open adoption preferences, they may even see their sibling again someday.

 Talking about your adoption decision with children can be difficult, which is why your adoption counselor will be there for you whenever you need her.
 She can help you prepare for this conversation, as well as support you throughout your pregnancy with whatever questions your children have.
-To learn more, call A Child’s Hope today at 877-890-4673, text PREGNANT to 919-971-4396 or email firstname.lastname@example.org.
+To learn more, call A Child’s Hope today call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email firstname.lastname@example.org.

 Remember, adoption is a lifelong journey for members of the adoption triad — and it’s the same way for your children whose sibling is being placed for adoption.
 Be open and honest, and create a positive environment where adoption is always a welcome topic of discussion before, during and after your adoption.